knights-lab/BURST/README.md

 3. *I get "segmentation fault" (or other crash):*
 This is likely a bug with BURST!
 Please contact me with no less than the following and I'll try to fix it:
   - The exact command-line used to run the program
-  - The version of emalmer used (run with -h to see help)
+  - The version of BURST used (run with -h to see help)
   - The operating system and amount of RAM (memory) in the computer running it
   - A minimalistic example of input and output to reproduce the problem.
 If it occurs using a DB (.edb), include the fasta file used to produce the DB.